 Signs and symptoms of hearing loss in children can be different for every child.
-If your child was born with hearing loss, it is most often discovered during a newborn hearing screening in the hospital shortly after birth.
+If your child was born with hearing loss, it is most often discovered during a newborn hearing screening in the medical center shortly after birth.
 Most of the complications of hearing loss can be prevented if your child is diagnosed by 3 months of age and appropriate treatment begins before your child is 6 months old.
 If the hearing loss happened after your child was born, you might be one of the first people to notice hearing or speech difficulties.

 There are three main types of hearing loss.
 These types of hearing loss can be present at birth or acquired after birth.

 Sensorineural Hearing Loss (SNHL): This type of hearing loss is related to the inner ear or the neural connection to the brain.

 Conductive Hearing Loss (CHL): This type of hearing loss occurs in the outer or middle ear.